teran/archived/README.md

 Cloud native service to store versioned data in space-efficient manner

+## Project status & roadmap

+archived is under active development and almost everything is a subject to change.
+MVP will be available on first release v0.0.1

+The following things are going to be implemented in further releases:

+* authentication for manage API
+* authentication for access API
+* garbage collector
+* additional metadata repositories (like MongoDB, CockroachDB, etc.)
+* additional version creators for CLI (like RPM repo, APR repo, etc.)

 ## How it works

 archived is inspired by `rsync --link-dest` which allowed to store package